 back to description for: Day Care | School | Office

 Although complete, strongly dampening acoustic ceilings absorb reverberation, they can simultaneously hinder the helpful short reflections.
 Lecturers would have to speak much louder to be heard and understood throughout the room.
 Teachers confirm this effect.
 After the installation of acoustic ceilings, it is necessary to speak with a significantly louder voice in order to be understood throughout the class.

-Die Raumakustik in der DIN 18041
+Room acoustics in DIN 18041

+back to description for: Day Care | School | Office